OSRHE Program Code: 104

 - Complete national background check and drug test.

-Students progress through the program by earning a grade of “C” or better in all upper division nursing support and nursing courses.
-In combined theory and field experience courses, a passing grade of “C” or better in each component must be received in order to pass the course.
-The Nursing Program does not offer a minor in Nursing for individuals majoring in areas other than Nursing.
+Students progress through the program by earning a grade of "C" or better in all upper division nursing support and nursing courses.
+In combined theory and field experience courses, a passing grade of "C" or better in each component must be received in order to pass the course.
+There is no minor in nursing.

 In the case of unethical, illegal or unprofessional behavior, or violations found in the Unsafe Nursing Practice Policy, the Nursing Admission, Retention, and Promotion Committee will investigate, impose any sanctions, and determine retention in the program.
 Such violations may also be subject to disciplinary actions under the university conduct code and/or the relevant Nurse Practice Act.